Doomlands/blookethack/README.md

 Paste code into console to use all hacks, Some hacks will only appear in game.
-Thanks-Ohyesfps
+Thanks-Ohyesfps and Park-Sauce

 PLEASE USE BLOOKET HACK MENU!!!      https://github.com/Gsnipe1blookethacks/Blookethack-menu